li3287346-cell/softwareTech_1_assignement3/README.md

 ## Project Goal
 This project builds a modular Python application that analyses a macroinvertebrate image dataset sourced from Kaggle.
 The system scans and indexes images into a structured table, performs exploratory data analysis to examine class distributions, image dimensions, colour properties and brightness levels, and displays the results through an interactive Tkinter desktop application.
 ## Main Features
-Automatic dataset indexing from folder structure
+dataset indexing from folder structure
 Six EDA chart outputs:
 Class distribution bar chart
 Image size distribution histogram